noi-techpark/infrastructure-v2/docs/camel.md

 **Amazon ECR is not supported yet by Kamel, use [Docker Hub](https://hub.docker.com/) instead.**

+## Exchange Pattern

+There are two *Message Exchange Patterns* you can use in messaging.

+From there Enterprise Integration Patterns they are:

+- Event Message (or one-way)

+- Request Reply

+In Camel we have an org.apache.camel.ExchangePattern enumeration which can be configured on the exchangePattern property on the Message Exchange indicating if a message exchange is a one way Event Message (**InOnly**) or a Request Reply message exchange (**InOut**).

+More information in the [official documentation](https://camel.apache.org/manual/exchange-pattern.html).

 ## Camel K

 When deployed in Kubernetes the Camel routes are deployed using Camel K.